AdobeDocs/campaign-web.en/help/v8/preview-test/test-deliveries.md

 ### Substitution profiles {#substitution-profiles}

-To send a test email or SMS to a specific email address or phone number while displaying data from an existing profile of the [!DNL Campaign] database, use substitution profiles.
+To send a test email or SMS to a specific email address or phone number while displaying data from an existing profile of the [!DNL Adobe Campaign] database, use substitution profiles, as detailed below:

 1. Before sending a test, make sure you define a target audience for you delivery.
 [Learn more](../audience/about-recipients.md)